berniebear/trec_is/README.md

 - [done] To see if the additional test data added into training is helpful (if data is noisy)
 - [done] Late fusion (train model and then average, because different features may not in the same scale; However, for graph-based model such as NB the scale will not influence it)
 - [done] Check with host if additional data could be used
-- [half-done] Install the CUDA and other dependencies.
-Need Bernie to reboot and abandon the secure boot of Ubuntu
+- [done] Install the CUDA and other dependencies
 - [done] Add Glove to feature
 - [done] Use fasttext trained on other dataset (currently we use the fasttext trained by tweets provided by the host)